functorz-tech/momen_doc/ui-design/design/components/conditional-container.md

 3. when all conditions are not set, the condition is always by default, then you can switch the view of the current conditional subcontainer through the \[Switch View Condition] behavior.

 #### Rerun Conditions on Remote Data Update

 In some cases, remote data can be used as conditions for Conditional Containers.
 As remote data changes, the conditions may need to be recalculated in real-time.
 Momen provides a \[Remote Condition on Remote Data Update] mode to handle such situations.

 <figure><img src="../../../.gitbook/assets/93a2a1b8-5d42-4e5f-9045-6d8da07bceb8.png" alt=""><figcaption></figcaption></figure>

-💡Tips:The update of remote data depends on the request type.
+💡Tips: The update of remote data depends on the request type.
 In query-type requests, remote data is fetched or updated when the page loads or refreshes, while in subscription-type requests, data is updated when backend data changes (not applicable to media and file types).

 ### Conditional Container Design